Tenants' Security Deposit Rights in Pennsylvania

 Tenants who begin their third year, or twenty-fifth month, of tenancy are entitled to receive the accrued interest on the account each year minus a one percent management fee that the landlord may deduct.

 Yes.
-After a landlord receives a tenant’s security deposit and places it into an escrow account, the landlord must notify the tenant in writing with the name and address of the bank and amount of security deposited.
+After a landlord receives a tenant’s security deposit and places it into an escrow account, the landlord must notify the tenant in writing.
+This written notice must include:

-4. What Are Some Reasons You Can Keep a Tenant’s Security Deposit in Pennsylvania?
+3 Reasons a Pennsylvania Landlord Can Keep a Tenant's Security

 A landlord in Pennsylvania may be able to keep all or a portion of a tenant’s security deposit for the following reasons: